codenvibes/CS/05_DEFENSIVE_SECURITY/LOG ANALYSIS/INTRO TO LOG ANALYSIS.md

 ### Data Visualization

-Data visualization tools, such as #TOOLS Kibana (of the Elastic Stack) and Splunk, help to convert raw log data into interactive and insightful visual representations through a user interface.
+Data visualization tools, such as #Kibana (of the Elastic Stack) and #Splunk, help to convert raw log data into interactive and insightful visual representations through a user interface.
 Tools like these enable security analysts to understand the indexed data by visualizing patterns and anomalies, often in a graphical view.
 Multiple visualizations, metrics, and graphic elements can be constructed into a tailored dashboard view, allowing for a comprehensive "single pane of glass" view for log analysis operations.

 ![An example of a tailored Splunk dashboard for monitoring and performance](https://tryhackme-images.s3.amazonaws.com/user-uploads/6490641ea027b100564fe00a/room-content/caeace06b70e4c6920d32ae0bf22e8f4.png)